CONTENTS

 timing of the digoxin level

-- For acute intoxication, check a baseline digoxin level and then repeat another level six hours after the ingestion.
+- Check a baseline digoxin level and repeat another level six hours after ingestion.

 interpretation of the digoxin level in digoxin intoxication